Late Night Studio

 It was cheap, plastic, and could be held easily in one hand.
 The sound from it was a little tinny, but it was mine – finally I could choose my own listening, my own place, time, and station.
 The controls were simple – one wheel for volume (which also controlled on/off) and another for tuning.
 The radio being small, and the wheel sticky, tuning in stations, especially on FM, was almost an art form.
 And with cheap components it whistled and whined on AM, and would frequently de-tune from whatever station you were listening to.

-Back in those days, you still referred to these things as a “transistor radio” – hence the nickname “tranny“, which at that time either had not acquired any more adult meanings, or perhaps such things were beyond my innocent world.
+Back in those days, you still referred to these things as a “transistor radio” – often shortened to “tranny“, which at that time either had not acquired the more modern usage as a gender related slur, or it was less commonly used.
 The “transistor” radio was one of those phases we go through linguistically, where we specifically incorporate the name of some new component into the name of a thing, even though most of the users would have little knowledge of what a transistor actually is, or how it differed from a non transistor radio.
 These technical names attach themselves to things for a period, and then eventually fade away, the transistor radio just becoming the plain old radio again.

 Another good example of that is the “Microcomputer“, which, if you took it’s name as a literal meaning, would have been a computer so tiny that you would need a magnifying glass to find it on your desk.
 In fact, “Micro” computers were great big hulking beasts, taking up most of your desktop, and took their name from the then relatively new to mass market micro-processor at their heart.
 For a while in the early 80s, computer stores were always “Bill’s Micros” or “Sutton Micros” or “First Micro” etc, until the name gradually faded away to be replaced by the more prosaic “computer” of the desktop or laptop variety.
 Though of course, the biggest tech giant, which was born in those early PC days, does still carry the name – Microsoft.